crud3/bashscripts/README.md

 If it ever comes to a situation where I knowingly and willingly created file names or paths with whitespaces in them, I would need to sit down and rethink my life anyways.

-## <code><a name="signal-messenger">signal-messenger</a></code> script
-Script to start "Signal Private Messenger" Chrome extension via command line without attaching it to the terminal.

 <code>signal-messenger -h</code> will print usage information

 ## <code><a name="togtouch">togtouch</a></code> script